Choosing the best hearing aids for seniors: Tips & advice

 Things to consider when buying a hearing aid

 The process of buying a hearing aid can feel like a big deal.
-First, it’s a health issue, which is always stressful, and getting hearing aids can stir up emotions about getting older.
-But finding and connecting with an empathetic hearing care professional can make the process easier.
+First, it’s a health issue, which is always directly affects your quality of life, and getting hearing aids can stir up emotions about getting older.
+But finding and connecting with an empathetic HCP can make the process easier.
 Here are some hearing aid considerations to keep in mind as you take those first steps to improve your hearing:

 • Getting tested matters.
 A hearing test tells you (and your provider) about the specifics of your hearing loss.
 That information is essential in finding an effective hearing aid, so you shouldn’t skip it.